 What We Buy and Donít Buy

-To do business with BSA, you must first do your HOMEWORK & research what we buy.
+To do business with Brookhaven, you must first do your HOMEWORK & research what we buy.
 We have saved you some time by summarizing how and what we buy.

 Brookhaven National Laboratory is the small town of Upton, NY and we buy everything a small town buys (as well as scientific equipment, supplies and services).